danieleciciani/dataeng-challenge/README.md

 # dataeng-challenge
 Truefilm Data Engineering Challenge

-This guide contains instructions on the steps/tools setup/prerequisite to execute the project, and an explanation relating to the choices made.
+This guide contains instructions on the steps/setup/prerequisite to execute the pipelines, and explanations relating the choices made.
 In particular:

 * Tools & Languages
-* Solution details
+* Solution Overview
 * Pipeline execution
 * Explainations
 * Unit Test